ekg/genmusic/README.md

 "$PROMPT"

-Write 20 music generation prompts that explore this space in a unique and interesting way, mixing various pop music styles into the general theme.;
+Write 20 music generation prompts that explore this space in a unique and interesting way, mixing various pop music styles into the general theme.

 Prompts should be descriptive, not imperative.
 Describe the music as it would be heard to a listener.
 Do not quote the prompts.
 ```